 A torus is the fundamental diagram used for the exhibition.
 Distorting this shape provides a constant variety of exhibition spaces to keep the visitor engaged while influencing a sense of movement throughout the interior.
 In the center of the pavilion is a naturally lit courtyard designed for visitors to gather and reflect on the exhibition.
 In order to provide easy transport the pavilion is made of a succession of reducing arched segments.
-The partitioning seams, an unavoidable structural element, become a strong formal feature, helping achieve Zaha Hadid’s challenge of translating the intellectual and physical into the sensual.
+The partitioning seams, an unavoidable structural element, become a strong formal feature, helping achieve Zaha Hadid Architects’s challenge of translating the intellectual and physical into the sensual.

 © Zaha Hadid Architects- Photography: Franco Di Capua